 The Baptist House of Studies (BHS) at Perkins School of Theology fosters community for ministerial students, faculty, and staff who identify with the Baptist and Free Church traditions.
 The BHS is a spiritual, rather than a physical, house that especially supports and encourages students as they pursue their academic and ecclesial training in an ecumenical and university-based seminary.

-During their time at Perkins, Baptist students and those from Free Church traditions such as the United Church of Christ, The Christian Church/Disciples of Christ, Mennonite, and non-denominational churches, will be able to take a concentration in Baptist studies.
-In addition to the mentoring, internships, and fellowship provided by the Baptist House, students will be able to take classes in Baptist history and polity and in leadership within the Free Church tradition.
+During their time at Perkins, Baptist students and those from Free Church traditions such as the United Church of Christ, the Christian Church/ Disciples of Christ, Mennonite and non-denominational churches, will be able to participate in mentoring, internships and fellowship provided by the Baptist House and take classes relevant to leadership within the Free Church tradition.

 The BHS is led by its director, the Rev. Dr. Jaime Clark-Soles, Professor of New Testament and Altshuler Distinguished Teaching Professor at Perkins School of Theology.
 The Rev. Dr. George Mason, Senior Pastor of Wilshire Baptist Church in Dallas and President of Faith Commons, serves as lead advisor.
 A board of visitors (BOV) composed of a diverse group of clergy and laypersons from Texas and beyond gives support, encouragement, and guidance to the BHS community.